Pi-31415/M5StackAtomMatrixChallenge/PartI_TheSecond/README.md

     }
 ```

-we dedicated the final row of the screen to display the color range so the user can compare the color of the current temperature displayed in the  first 4 rows to this color range and easily determine if it is hot normal or cold
+We dedicated the final row of the screen to display the color range so the user can compare the color of the current temperature displayed in the  first 4 rows to this color range and easily determine if it is hot normal or cold

 ```cpp